Pre-Arrival Information

 Coming from abroad

-If you are coming to Rice on a J-1 visa, upon receiving your DS-2019 you will need to apply for your J-1 visa at a U.S. consulate or embassy (*See exception for Canadians below) (**If you're coming to Rice on a visa other than F-1 or J-1, please contact OISS if you have any questions regarding securing a visa).
-We recommend you visit the website of the U.S. Embassy/Consulate where you wish to apply for your visa, and follow the procedures for documentation, interview request, etc. We have also put together some tips for the visa application process and compiled a list of helpful videos at https://oiss.rice.edu/visa-tips.
+Upon receiving your DS-2019, you must apply for your J-1 visa at a U.S. consulate or embassy (*See exception for Canadian citizens below).
+We recommend visiting the website of the U.S. Embassy/Consulate where you wish to apply for your visa and follow the procedures for documentation, scheduling your interview, etc. We also have some tips for the visa application process, including a list of helpful videos at https://oiss.rice.edu/visa-tips.
 In general, you will need to present:

-- Completed visa application forms (DS-160) – be sure to indicate your name as stated on your passport and your DS-2019 documents to better ensure that your name on your visa stamp will be displayed properly.
+5. Completed visa application form (DS-160) – indicate your name as stated on your passport and your DS-2019 to ensure your name on your visa stamp will be displayed correctly.

-Upon clearing immigration, check your I-94 record to ensure that it grants J-1 status for “D/S” (duration of status).
-For dependents it should show J-2 status for “D/S”.
-If it is incorrect, contact OISS immediately.
-You will be able to download/print your I-94 admission status by visiting https://i94.cbp.dhs.gov/I94/#/home.
+Upon clearing immigration, check your I-94 record to ensure it grants J-1 status for “D/S” (duration of status).
+For dependents, it should show J-2 status for “D/S.” If it is incorrect, contact OISS immediately.
+You can download/print your I-94 admission record by visiting https://i94.cbp.dhs.gov/I94/#/home.

 Administrative Processing

-At the end of the visa appointment, only two outcomes are possible: the consular officer will either issue or refuse the visa.
-Sometimes the consular officer may determine that additional information is required before the visa can be issued and the application must go through further administrative processing.
-If administrative processing is required, the consular officer will inform you about it at the end of the interview.
+Only two outcomes are possible at the end of the visa appointment: the consular officer will either issue or refuse the visa.
+Sometimes, the consular officer may determine that additional information is required before the visa can be issued, and the application must go through further administrative processing.
+If you need administrative processing, the consular officer will let you know about it at the end of the interview.
 Although your visa application will be refused at that time, you may be determined to qualify for the visa once the case-specific administrative processing is completed.
 Therefore, in the case of administrative processing, a visa refusal may not be the final answer.
 The duration of the administrative processing will vary based on the individual circumstances of each case.
 For more information, please see the U.S. Department of State's webpage on administrative processing.

 Every person in J-1 or J-2 status is required to maintain a government-mandated minimum level of health insurance for the full duration of their stay in J status.
 Government regulations stipulate that if J-1 students or scholars willfully fail to maintain the required level of health insurance, their participation in the J-1 program will be subject to termination.